the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 console.log('My name is' + firstName + lastName);
 ~~~~~~~

-This will print "My name isRobinWieruch" though, so when concatenating a string with the + operator, always think about the spaces between variables and/or values.
+This will print "My name isRobinWieruch" though, so when concatenating a string with the + operator, always think about the spaces between variables and values.
 In this case, we can put an empty string between the variables/values and also add the punctation at the end of the sentence:

 {title="index.js",lang="javascript"}
 ~~~~~~~